NBA’s 40 Biggest Draft Busts: Where Are They Now?

 Marcus Fizer (No. 4, 2000)

-Though undersized by NBA power forward standards at 6-foot-8, Fizer put up decent numbers in his first three seasons (11.1 PPG and 5.1 RPG) for some awful Bulls teams in the early 2000s.
-Unfortunately, he never averaged more than 26 MPG in any of his four seasons in Chicago, and his NBA aspirations took a big hit when he tore his ACL in January of 2003.
+Though undersized by NBA power forward standards at 6-foot-8, Fizer put up decent numbers in his first three seasons (11.1 PPG and 5.1 RPG).
+Unfortunately, he never averaged more than 26 MPG in any of his four seasons in Chicago and injuries derailed his career.

-For the past decade he’s bounced around the NBA, D-League and five different countries while dealing with a reputation for being hot-headed and lazy.
-He’s since found peace as a born-again Christian and ordained minister in his native Louisiana while still giving basketball a go, most recently playing for Argentina’s Estudiantes de Bahia Blanca last fall.
+Fizer then bounced around the NBA, D-League and multiple countries overseas.
+He’s since found peace as a born-again Christian and ordained minister in his native Louisiana.

 Ed O’Bannon (No. 9, 1995)

-The dynamic lefty’s game, however, didn’t translate to success with a moribund Nets franchise.
-Hampered by both homesickness (he was playing across the country from his native southern California) and balky knees, he lasted just two seasons in the NBA — after which he, rather ironically, embarked on a journeyman foreign career that took him to five different countries.
+Hampered by balky knees, O’Bannon lasted just two seasons in the NBA — after which he embarked on a journeyman foreign career that took him to five different countries.

-Now the marketing director at Findlay Toyota in Henderson, NV, O’Bannon’s greatest contribution to sports might be yet to come: He is the lead plaintiff in an ongoing lawsuit against the NCAA, questioning the organization’s use of the images of its former student athletes for commercial purposes.
+Now working at Findlay Toyota in Henderson, NV, O’Bannon’s greatest contribution to sports came off the court: He was the lead plaintiff in a landmark lawsuit against the NCAA over player likeness.

 Sean May (No. 13, 2005)

 Charlotte tabbed the home-state star as its first-round pick in 2005.
-What they couldn’t have foreseen, however, was the effect that injuries would have on May’s NBA career; he has yet to completely recover from the effects of micro fracture surgery on his right knee in October of 2007.
+What they couldn’t have foreseen, however, was the effect that injuries would have on May’s NBA career; he had micro fracture surgery on his right knee in October of 2007 and played in just a total of 119 NBA games.

 Trajan Langdon (No. 11, 1999)